0%

 2. Basic Operations: Comparisons and swaps.

-4. Dominant Term: The nested loops contribute to a time complexity of O(n^2).
+3. Loop Analysis: The nested loops contribute to a time complexity of O(n²).

 This means that as the input size n increases, the runtime of bubble sort grows quadratically.